Science Ninja Team Gatchaman: Crossovers

-Ken the Eagle ,Jun the swan and other Tatsunoko superheroes with their first crossover game for the playstation Video game Tatsunoko Fight developed by Takara released in 2000.
+Ken the Eagle and Jun the Swan, along other Tatsunoko superheroes were featured on the PlayStation video game Tatsunoko Fight developed by Takara and released in 2000.

 Super deformed animal versions of the Gatchaman team appeared alongside similar renditions of Tatsunoko's Casshan and Golden Lightan in Tachimals Theater (たちゅまる劇場, Tachumaru Gekijō).
 The 26-episode anime series ran on Yomiuri TV between from October 4, 2010 and March 28, 2011.

 On March 26, 2016, Tatsunoko announced a collaboration with Digital Frontier to create the Infini-T Force 3D CGI anime project.
 The team features members from Gatchaman alongside Tekkaman, Casshan and Hurricane Polymar.
 Set for release in 2017 alongside Tatsunoko's 55th anniversary, the project will contain an original story and will not be an adaptation of Ukyō Kodachi and Tatsuma Ejiri's Infini-T Force: Writing Line of the Future (Infini-T Force 未来の描線, Infini-T Force ~Mirai no Byōsen~) manga series.

 Film adaptations

 Canceled Imagi film

 Imagi began developing a film version in 2004, with producer Tom Gray saying that it would have a PG-13 or R rating.
 A Gatchaman film was first announced in February 2006, with an expected 2008 release.
 Kevin Munroe (TMNT) was scheduled to write and direct, with Lynne Southerland (co-director of Mulan 2) as producer, and an initial treatment was begun.
 However, in 2008 Munroe was taken off the project to direct Dylan Dog.
 Although early scripts were written by Paul Dini, in fall 2007 he was released from the project.
 In June 2007, Robert Mark Kamen was signed to write the screenplay in preparation for a 2008 release.

 At the July 2008 Comic-Con, Imagi introduced a Paul Dini-scripted trailer.
 In August, art director Felix Ip began posting screenshots from the trailer.
 At the July 2009 Anime Expo, Imagi shared another 45-second, Dini-scripted trailer.
 Although it did not reveal much plot, it was the first public look at the 3D characterizations of the main villain Galactor and the Gatchaman team in and out of costume.
 The trailer also introduced the film's theme: "A world in chaos, an alien evil, a lone warrior is found; Earth's last hope, five shall rise, Gatchaman."
-In July 2010 Imagi posted a new one-minute trailer for Gatchaman on its company website, with a release date of 2011.
+In July 2009 Imagi posted a new one-minute trailer for Gatchaman on its company website, with a release date of 2011.